Multipass Tutorial - macOS

 Manage instances

-Now let’s confirm this new instance has the specs we’re looking for by running multipass info ltsInstance
+You can confirm that the new instance has the specs you need by running multipass info ltsInstance.

 $ multipass info ltsInstance